Miscarriage: Should I Have Treatment to Complete a Miscarriage?

 - You see your doctor to make sure that the miscarriage is over.

-- You don't have the risks of medicine or surgery.
+- You don't have the risks from medicine or surgery.

 - You may have to wait weeks for the bleeding to end.